-\begin{rema} In the previous work \cite{tsd43}, empty intersection $\omega$ and empty union $\agemo$ are allowed.
+\begin{rema} In our previous work \cite{tsd43}, the empty intersection $\omega$ and the empty union $\agemo$ are allowed.
 In this paper, we use only the type derivations that contain $\omega$ or $\agemo$ nowhere.
 So we omit them from the beginning. \end{rema}